Construction Defect Warranties and Maryland Condominiums

 By Nicholas D. Cowie, Esq.

-I recently had the privilege of drafting warranty reform legislation that was passed unanimously by the Maryland General Assembly and signed into law by Governor O’Malley, effective October 1, 2010.
+I recently had the privilege of drafting warranty reform legislation pertaining to Construction Defect Warranties applicable to Maryland Condominiums and HOAs.
+This legislation was passed unanimously by the Maryland General Assembly and signed into law by Governor O’Malley, effective October 1, 2010.
 The legislation, known as Senate Bill (“SB”) 597, is intended to close “loopholes” that unfairly deny homeowners associations (“HOAs”) and condominium associations the protections afforded by statutory implied warranties for construction defects in new residential communities.

 Succinctly put, SB 597 achieves the following: